canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 A good tutorial should:

 * be focused on one topic or a very small group of related topics.
-Keep it simple and on point, people who want to learn multiple subjects will take multiple tutorials.
+Keep it simple and on point as people who want to learn multiple subjects will take multiple tutorials.
 * produce a tangible result.
 The topic is demonstrated with a *small practical project* and not only a theoretical or "hello world" example.
-The tutorial attendee will come out of it with a working example on his environment.
+The tutorial reader will come out of it with a working example on their environment.
 * be short.
 An estimated 60 minutes for a tutorial is an absolute maximum.
 Most tutorials should be in the range of 15 - 30 minutes.
 * be divided in short steps.
 Each step is practical and results in user-visible progress.
 * be entertaining!
-Try to have a fun project to work on, even if it's something useless!
+Try to have a fun project to work on, even if it's something impractical!

 ### Tone